vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/intro.md

 ---
 title: Theme intro
 icon: info
-category: Get started
+category: Get Started
 tags:
-  - Intro
+  - intro
 ---

 ## 🎈 The original intention and design goals of this theme